quot3s/quot3s.github.io/quotes2.md

   </div>

   <div class="quote-card">
     <div class="quote-text">Work Family belongs in the workplace.
-Take your coworker to dancing at times for a change.</div>
+Take your coworker to social dancing at times for a change.</div>
   </div>

   <div class="quote-card">